fab-log/ticker/README.md

 <img src="https://github.com/fab-log/ticker/blob/main/public/pix/logo_wide.webp" alt="ticker logo" width="400">

+## Easy messaging

-ticker is a web based, simple text messaging application written in Javascript and node.js.
+***ticker*** is a simple web based text messaging application written in JavaScript and node.js.
 It provides a secure user management and chatting options for one to one chats as well as group chats.

-Features are:
+Further features are:

-- Responsive design working on all kinds of screens
+- responsive design working on all kinds of screens
 - notifications for new messages or new chats
-- Individual customization
+- individual customisation
-    - coloring
+    - colouring
     - light / dark mode
     - audio on / off
     - fullscreen
     - update interval
 - simple formatting including bold and italic text, line breaks
-- auto detection for urls, email addresses, and phone numbers
+- automatic in text detection for urls, email addresses, and phone numbers
-- translate text to morse code by adding *[morse]* to the end of a message
+- translate text to morse code by adding `[morse]` to the end of a message

 <img src="https://github.com/fab-log/ticker/blob/main/public/pix/devices.webp" alt="ticker app on multiple devices" width="500">